tgb20/tgb20.github.io/streamlink/index.md

 - Device IDs are now enforced by the extension and not user configurable
 - Links can now have descriptions
 - When joining a link you now get the link code and description returned
-- Links are now deleted after 24 hours
+- Links are now deleted after 24 hours (if not in use)

 ## About
 StreamLink is an App Inventor Extension created as a part of an NSF project titled GIRLS Immersed in Robotics Learning Simulations.
 This project will provide co-robotics workshops run by Holyoke Codes at Girls Inc. and Boys and Girls Club of Holyoke.